-Come revisit Africville, through nearly 60 remarkable images by photojournalist Bob Brooks that capture the look and spirit of the community on the eve of its demolition.
-The exhibit also features Brooks' compelling photographs of the public meeting at Seaview African United Baptist Church in August 1962, where residents stated their opposition to the elimination of Africville.
+Photojournalist Bob Brooks visited Africville on several occasions, capturing the look and spirit of the community on the eve of its demolition.
+This exhibit features Brooks' compelling photos of everyday life in the Halifax community, as well as the public meeting at Seaview African United Baptist Church in August 1962, where residents expressed their opposition to the City's plans for relocating them.

 Viola Desmond was an African Nova Scotian businesswoman, who in 1946 challenged the province's systemic racial discrimination in a way that marked a watershed moment for civil rights in Canada.
 These records include surviving legal documents from the Magistrate’s Court and the Supreme Court, representative provincial newspaper coverage from the time, and background information.

 Government documents relating to early African Nova Scotian settlement patterns have been digitized and are fully searchable in this resource.
 Many of these documents contain the names and reflect the experiences of Black Refugees who came to Nova Scotia at the close of the War of 1812.